 So.
 Dumbledore is a Master of the study of Alchemy.

 Alchemy, and...
 Potions?
 Where, apart from the study of Alchemy itself, does one most expect to be using dragons’ blood?
-(Even given that one of those uses is as an oven cleaner.)
+(Even given that one of those uses is allegedly as an oven cleaner.)
 Not in pure Transfiguration, certainly.
-It really ought to be noted that even though he takes care to put Harry on his guard about Slughorn’s probable desire to “collect” him, Dumbledore introduces Horace Slughorn, a very skilled brewer of Potions to Harry, not merely as a colleague, but as a friend.
+It really ought to be noted that even though he takes care to put Harry on his guard about Slughorn’s probable desire to “collect” him, Dumbledore introduces Horace Slughorn, a considerably skilled brewer of Potions to Harry, not merely as a colleague, but as a friend.

 By all indications, the information on that card is considerably out of date.

 What is more, the information on that card is egregiously misleading.